juampam/anura/README.md

 ---
 ## The Goal

-Create a library whit a lot of classes, easy to combine for create elements with very puntuals characteristics.
-The program must be able to create any news settings, classes and components.
-It is thinked to work in community, each user can create his own configurations and share them whit the rest. the main settings to consider are the components.
+Create a library with many classes, easy to combine to create elements with very specific characteristics.
+The program must be able to create any new configuration, classes and components.
+It is designed to work in community, each user can create their own configurations and share them with the rest. the main settings to consider are the components.
 A component is a collection of classes, designed to create specific parts that require them.
-That allow call them easyly, copying or calling them for CLI.
-We hope create a tool for create this components following standar parameters, that to avoid errors where there are used.
+That allow them to be called easily, copying them or calling them by CLI.
+We hope to create a tool to create these components following standard parameters, to avoid errors where they are used.

 ---
 # Contribute